filscentia/spacegames/README.md

 # How to use these programs

-The programs are written in JavaScript - with the aim of running inside node.js from the command line.
+The programs are written in JavaScript - with the aim of running inside [node.js](https://nodejs.org/en/) from the command line.

+# FAQs
+*Q* Command Line?

-Q: Command Line?
-Yes _ I beieve that this the best way to learn to program - you are directly issuing instructions to the computer.
+*A* Yes _ I beieve that this the best way to learn to program - you are directly issuing instructions to the computer.